peteut/multimethods/README.rst

   '???'

 Default methods are completely optional, you are free not to provide one at all.
-An `Exception` will be raised for unknown dispatch values instead.
+A ``DispatchException`` will be raised for unknown dispatch values instead.

 Now would be a good time to show that the dispatch function's signature doesn't have to match its methods' signature bit-by-bit.
 Let's make the dispatch